mfendt4/Portfolio/ufc neural network/README.md

-The Ultimate Fighting Championship is the foremost Mixed Martial Arts Promoter.
+The Ultimate Fighting Championship is the foremost Mixed Martial Arts promoter.

 Here, I have built a neural network that uses past statistics to predict the outcome of MMA Matches in the UFC with 70% accuracy.